yifan-grace-tang/bigscape-installation/README.md

 ## Before You Get Started

-- Unless otherwise specified, use the copy button feature on GitHub __ONLY__, do not attempt to manually type commands into your terminal.
+- Unless otherwise specified, use the copy button feature on GitHub __ONLY__, do not attempt to manually type commands into your terminal or powershell.

 - If commands are expected to take a long time to complete they will be indicated with this icon ⌛.
+-
-This means that either you should wait until a confirmation/continue action or wait until you can type again.
+- This means that either you should wait until a confirmation/continue action or wait until you can type again.
 You should see something like this when you are able to type again:

 __For Macbook Pro__
 ```